TAX TIME 2025

 The following checklist may assist:

-The $250 non-deductible threshold for self-education expenses was removed from 1 July 2022 and therefore is now deductable from the first cent.
+The $250 non-deductible threshold for self-education expenses was removed from 1 July 2022 and therefore is now deductible from the first cent.

 The fixed rate method (52 cents per hour) and the temporary shortcut method (80 cents per hour) for working from home (WFH) expenses both ended on 30 June 2022.
 From 1 July 2022, the ATO’s administrative approach in PCG 2023/1 indicates that the ATO will not apply compliance resources if taxpayers claim WFH expenses at the rate of 67 cents per hour.
 From 1 March 2023 to 30 June 2023 (and later income years), taxpayers must keep a record of the total number of actual hours WFH, while from 1 July 2022 to 28 February 2023 only, the ATO will allow taxpayers to keep a representative record of the total number of hours WFH.
 67c cent rate is applicable for FY 2024.